 The Help menu item has the following options.

 View Help will display a this documentation, in Windows help file format, installed as part of the of the SharpCap software.

 Allows you to enter or check your SharpCap Pro license.

 Selecting Check for Updates will initiate a version check against the SharpCap website of the installed versus latest version.
 If no updates are available, the message below is displayed.

 If an update is available, a download and installation is offered.

 This option provides direct link to the ‘Bug Reports’ area of the SharpCap forums.
-Before posting a new bug report in the forums, please check to see if the problem you are having has already been discussed – there may even already be a fix or workaround for the problem!
+Before posting a new bug report in the forums, please check that you are using the most up-to-date version of SharpCap and also search the forums to see if the problem you are having has already been discussed – there may even already be a fix or workaround for the problem!

 This will launch the SharpCap forums in your web browser.
 You will find hints, tips, guides, and discussion of the use of SharpCap and general astronomy on the forums.